Iacaruso-lab/AC-VC-paper/README.md

 `conda activate paperFigures`

-Navigate to the package folder then, run the following line to install some the relevant packages into your conda enviroment
+Navigate to the package folder then, run the following line to install relevant packages into your conda enviroment

 `pip install -e.`